renatocarvalho/blog/source/2012-07-15-working-with-icon-fonts.html.markdown

 Installation {#installation}
 ----------------------------

 We'll be using Inkscape to create our font library.
 Inkscape to define our [glyphs](http://en.wikipedia.org/wiki/Glyph).
-Installing this is pretty straightforward so go ahead and download it.
-Make sure your system has X11 by the way.
+Installing this is pretty straightforward so go ahead and download it [^note].

+[^note]: Installing this requires X11 in your machine if you're on a Mac OS.

 Fontforge is going to be responsible for converting our SVG file to different formats (ttf, otf, woff, etc.).